monicagiraldochica/bash_tutorial/docs/files2.md

 **Example 1:** Print the **first** line of `file1.csv`.

-In order to print the first line of the file, we first read it using the `cat` command, and then we select the first line from the previous output using `head -n 1`.
+In order to print only the first line of the file, we first read it using the `cat` command, and then we select the first line from the previous output using `head -n 1`.

 ```bash
 $ cat file1.csv | head -n 1